 Depending on how $N_A + N_B$ is then turned into a random value within a range, this system may be manipulated by an attacker who has some knowledge of how participants are generating their noise.
-As a basic example, suppose a random value within range is generated by taking $N_A + N_B \mod 3$, and participants are producing 2-bit noises.
-An attacker could submit a 3-bit noise with the most-significant bit set, in which case the probability of the final result being a 1 are significantly higher than the probability of a 0 or a 2.
+As an example, suppose a random value within range is generated by taking $N_A + N_B \mod 3$, and participants are producing 2-bit noises.
+An attacker could submit a 3-bit noise with the most-significant bit set, in which case the probability of the final result being a 1 is significantly higher than the probability of a 0 or a 2.
 This is a typical example of modular bias.
 To avoid this problem, peers should agree beforehand on the number of bits to transmit.
-Addition of noise will then operate modulo 2^{l} , where l is the agreed-upon number of bits.
+To combine noises, then use the XOR operation.